City

 4. Attorney

 Attorneys represent clients in legal matters.
-They work in law firms and corporate legal departments.
-Firms like Day Pitney and local government offices need experienced attorneys.
+Firms like Day Pitney and local law offices hire them.
+They research, draft documents, and advocate for clients in court.

 Find Attorney jobs in New Haven, CT